Mikhail Ustinovich: Career

 Ustinovich created a gang, consisting of Nikolai Grysko, Armen Sargsyan and Artsrun Karyan.
 At the end of 1993, the gang began to carry out armed attacks on the "Light" line of stores, which sold lighting equipment.
 The reward for the gang each time was 7 million rubles.
 From August to November 1993, they robbed five "Svet" stores, hitting one store twice.
 During the second raid, Ustinovich planted a newspaper with a note from the first one.
 The gang's calling card was a shot at the ceiling with a TT pistol.

 While robbing, Ustinovich did not hide his face; instead, he and the others did everything possible to be remembered.
 The investigating team at first took Ustinovich for Valery Volovik, who was also wanted for robberies and murders.
-While serving his sentence in 1989, Ustinovich had met Volovik and was struck by how similar he looked.
+While serving his sentence in 1989, Ustinovich met Volovik and was struck by how similar he looked.
 When he decided to commit crimes, he disguised himself as Volovik.

 Soon, the gang began robbing currency exchange points, and Ustinovich, during one of the robberies, committed a double murder.
 The victims were two security guards of the Lubyansky shopping center, who tried to stop the bandits.
 Mikhail lost his hat, which played an important role in his ultimate capture.

 In 1993, Moscow was frightened by the exploits of a man dressed as an officer, who robbed apartments and sometimes killed the owners.
 Nobody knew that these crimes were the work of Ustinovich.
 Several apartments were robbed in this way, and in two cases, Ustinovich killed the owners.

 Arrest, investigation and trial

 Ustinovich and Grysko were detained while trying to fence valuables to a pawnbroker.
 Almost immediately, they confessed to the crimes, also implicating Sargsyan and Karyan.

-The hat lost by Ustinovich in the Lubyansky shopping center served as some of the strongest evidence to his guilt.
+The hat lost by Ustinovich in the Lubyansky shopping centre served as some of the strongest evidence of his guilt.
 In total, Ustinovich and his gang were found responsible for 21 robberies, a number of thefts and 4 murders.

-On August 23, 1996, the Moscow City Court sentenced Ustinovich to an exceptional measure of punishment - the death penalty, which was subsequently replaced with life imprisonment.
+On 23 August 1996, the Moscow City Court sentenced Ustinovich to an exceptional measure of punishment - the death penalty, which was subsequently replaced with life imprisonment.
 His accomplices also received sentences: Grysko - 14 years; Sargsyan - 10 and Karyan - 6 years.

 Ustinovich is serving his sentence in the White Swan colony.
-In an interview he stated that he preferred the death penalty, because prison is worse than any death.
+In an interview, he stated that he preferred the death penalty because prison is worse than any death.